-- No player may play for two different teams in the same division at anytime. - A player may play in two different divisions provided the games are played on two different days.
+- No player may play for two different teams in the same division at anytime. may sub for oppsite division to prevent forfeit - A player may play in two different divisions provided the games are played on two different days.
 A higher division player may not pitch in a lower division game.